 \subsection{Uncertainty Estimation}

-There are two main types of uncertainty that can be modeled: aleatoric uncertainty and epistemic uncertainty. \textit{Aleatoric uncertainty} is uncertainty due to sensor noise or motion noise.
-This type of uncertainty is the main source of uncertainty if the test distribution is well-aligned with the training distribution.
-Aleatoric uncertainty is efficient to compute, but predictions with low aleatoric uncertainty may still be incorrect, especially if the test distribution contains samples that fall outside of the training distribution. \textit{Epistemic uncertainty} is model-based uncertainty in the DNN parameters.
-This can be estimated through approximate Bayesian inference techniques, such as ensembing~\cite{lakshminarayanan2017simple} or Monte Carlo (MC) dropout~\cite{kendall2015bayesian}.
-Epistemic uncertainty can be decreased with increasing size and variability of the training dataset.
-However, it is an important contributor to overall uncertainty when training sets are small or limited in variability, or for safety critical applications.
-Thus, for the application of autonomous landing on planetary surfaces, it is critical to account for both aleatoric and epistemic uncertainty to ensure that the estimate considers uncertainty due to sensor noise or unseen test cases.
-Prior work has focused on developing uncertainty-aware semantic segmentation networks~\cite{kendall2015bayesian}.
-This paper leverages this prior work to enable uncertainty-aware semantic segmentation and safe landing site selection for a planetary lander.
+There are two main types of uncertainty that can be modeled: aleatoric uncertainty and epistemic uncertainty~\citep{Gal_Thesis2016}. \textit{Aleatoric uncertainty} is uncertainty due to sensor noise or motion noise~\citep{Gal_Thesis2016}, whereas \textit{Epistemic uncertainty}, which is also referred to as model uncertainty, includes uncertainty in the model structure and parameters~\citep{Gal_Thesis2016}.
+Estimating uncertainty through deep learning frameworks has been investigated in the literature~\citep{Kendall2015}.
+For learning-based frameworks, aleatoric uncertainty is the main source of uncertainty if the test distribution is well-aligned with the training distribution (which is a common assumption in classical machine learning problems).
+However, predictions with low aleatoric uncertainty may still be incorrect due to the epistemic uncertainty (e.g., uncertainty in the DNN parameters), especially if the test distribution contains samples that fall outside of the training distribution.
+Particularly, epistemic uncertainty is an important contributor to the overall uncertainty when training sets are small or limited in variability, or for safety-critical applications.
+Epistemic uncertainty can be estimated through approximate Bayesian inference techniques, such as ensembling~\citep{Lakshminarayanan2017} or Monte Carlo (MC) dropout~\citep{Kendall2015}.
+For the application of autonomous landing on planetary surfaces, it is critical to account for both aleatoric and epistemic uncertainty to ensure that the safety map estimate considers uncertainty due to sensor noise and uncertainty due to encountering test cases that fall outside of the training distribution.
+Thus, our work will leverage prior work to estimate aleatoric and epistemic uncertainty, in order to enable uncertainty-aware safety map generation for a planetary lander.